excuse2020/AdaptGen/README.md

 #### Population Size

-Fixing the mutation rate at 0.7 and $n=500$, we compared population sizes of 100, 200, and 300 (see TableVI, second section for LeetCode, fifth section for  NowCoder).
+Fixing the mutation rate at 0.7 and $n=500$, we compared population sizes of 100, 200, and 300 (see Table IV, second section for LeetCode, fifth section for  NowCoder).

 **LeetCode Results**: Increasing the population size improves fitness, with the median rising from 0.738 (size 100) to 0.747 (size 300), and the proportion of solutions above 0.6 increasing from 86.1% to 88.9%.
 However, the number of converged solutions decreases from 2,640 to 2,476 as the population grows.
 This is because larger populations require more computational resources per iteration, increasing the time needed for each evolutionary round, leading to more records failing to converge within the 10-minute time limit.
 The computation time increases substantially: from 39.3s (size 100) to 1m 39.1s (size 300).